amitklasdi-collab/NotMyScoot/README.md

 Crowdsourced Telemetry: Real-time user reports on suspicious activity or attempted thefts.

 3. AI Engine & Adaptive Learning
 Dynamic Weighting: The system doesn't just show data; it learns.
-If a theft is reported in a previously "Green" zone, the model automatically recalibrates risk weights for that specific area.
+If a theft is reported in a previously "Green" zone, the model automatically recalibrates risk weights for that area.

 Predictive Analytics: Identifying theft patterns by time and day (e.g., increased risk in nightlife districts on Thursday nights).

 4. Roadmap - Future MVP Features
 Vision AI: Using the smartphone camera to scan the parking spot and confirm the presence of security cameras or physical locks.

+Stolen Vehicle Recovery (Community Mode): Thieves often "cool down" stolen scooters by hiding them in nearby residential parking lots or alleys for 48-72 hours.
+This feature enables a "High Alert" mode where the community can report suspicious/abandoned vehicles, significantly increasing recovery rates.

 Smart Push Notifications: Immediate alerts if the risk level in your current parking spot rises suddenly due to nearby activity.

-"Safe Haven" Community: Connecting riders with private owners (yards/garages) offering secure parking spots for the community.
+"Safe Haven" Community: Connecting riders with private owners (yards/garages) offering secure parking spots.

 Why this matters to me as a PM:
 "NotMyScoot was born from my personal need as a rider to find certainty in an uncertain urban environment.
 My goal was to transform 'dry' data into a real-time tool that builds user confidence.
 As a PM, I see this as a perfect example of a product that uses a feedback loop to provide immediate human impact.